 Honeycombs can be defined as the hexagonally shaped cells that worker bees build and use for honey storage.
-These are usually harvested by the beekeeper then the honey extracted using a honey extractor.
-The combs subjected to honey extracting device are normally reusable.
+These are usually harvested by the beekeeper then the honey is extracted using a honey extractor.
+The combs subjected to honey extracting devices are normally reusable.
 This improves the productivity of the honey bee colonies.
 Before honey is extracted, the capping is normally removed from the honeycombs using an uncapping tool.

 Beekeepers have improved their efficiency over the years when it comes to the way honey is extracted.
-In fact, damaged combs are normally used for making foundation that will guide the honeybees when building combs.
+In fact, damaged combs are normally used for making foundations that will guide the honeybees when building combs.
 These foundations are hexagonal and smaller in size to encourage the bees to build worker cells instead of drone cells.

-Honeycomb are of two types: capped and open cells.
+Honeycombs are of two types: capped and open cells.
 The open cells usually contain nectar that is not yet converted into honey.
 It can also contain honey that is not yet treated.
 Treated honey is usually found in sealed or capped honeycomb.
-The easiest way to find out if honey is treated and ready for use, is by turning the frame with honeycomb upside down.
+The easiest way to find out if honey is treated and ready for use is by turning the frame with honeycomb upside down.
 If the honey leaks then it means it is not yet treated by the worker bees and therefore not recommended for harvesting.
 It is still under processing and contains high water content.

 Capped Brood vs Capped Honey